 Tim Holmes: Sure.
 My name is Tim Holmes.
-I’m principal responsible for Vanguard annuity and insurance services.
-I’ve been with Vanguard over 28 years and the last four in the annuities business.
+I’m principally responsible for Vanguard annuity and insurance services.
+I’ve been with Vanguard for over 28 years and the last four in the annuities business.

 Rob: Okay, and what does your background look like that eventually led you into the annuities business?
 How does one get into that business?

 Tim Holmes: Well, I’ve worked in many different departments at Vanguard, predominantly on what we would call the retail side of our business, so the direct-to-consumer business side of our business.
 Several years in our brokerage business and several years in our mutual fund business more broadly.
 And, again, now in our annuities group, again dealing with the same direct clients.
 And, particularly, at Vanguard, as you can imagine, the clients that we talk to that are interested in annuities typically are Vanguard Mutual Fund clients first.
 And, they are either looking for guaranteed income or they might be looking for additional tax deferral opportunities and would be referred to our group typically from the Mutual Fund folks.

 Rob: Okay, good.
 Why don’t we kind of start at a basic level here and kind of just describe for us at a high level what an annuity is.